 Gosh, I can really find little wrong with this disc.
 Elkins has done her homework and she is accomplished in all corners of her craft.
 "Day In, Day Out" is a straight-ahead romp, "Stars Fell on Alabama" is almost colloquial and "In The Wee Small Hours" sounds as if it could have been included in the score of The Wizard of Oz with "Over The Rainbow".
 Most outspoken in the rhythm section is Greg Skaff on guitar.
 He makes all things mellow, providing a plush bedrock rhythm.
 Herb Pomeroy played his tasteful trumpet and Houston Person, his tenor saxophone.
 But the true star here is Elkins.
 She is a unique talent.

-Day In, Day Out; Stars Fell On Alabama; Moonray/No Moon At All; In The Wee Small Hours Of The Morning; As Long As I Live; When Your Lover Has Gone; We'll Be Together Again; Fuse Blues; There's No You; Born To Be Blue; Soon; Never, Never Land; You're Blas
+Day In, Day Out; Stars Fell on Alabama; Medley: Moonray/No Moon at All; In the Wee Small Hours of the Morning; As Long as I Live; When Your Lover Has Gone; We'll Be Together Again; Fuse Blues; There's No you; Born to Be Blue; Soon; Never, Never Land; You're Blas

-Personnel: Marty Elkins: Vocals; Herb Pomeroy: Trumpet; Houston Person: Tenor Saxophone; Tardo Hammer: Piano; Greg Skaff: Guitar; Dennis Irwin: Bass; Mark Taylor: Drums.
+Marty Elkins - Vocals; Herb Pomeroy - Trumpet; Houston Person - Tenor Saxophone; Tardo Hammer - Piano; Greg Skaff - Guitar; Dennis Irwin - Bass; Mark Taylor - Drums